 When you have many pricing points, your customers can switch between pricing levels dependent on their needs at the time.

 When there are relatively few pricing points, customers may feel that there is no point changing and could look elsewhere for a more suitable product.

 If the demand from your customers is likely to be different on a regular basis, then having numerous pricing points can be highly valuable but if they are likely to remain static, fewer pricing points will be better for your customers.

 There are numerous reasons why you should have different pricing points for your SaaS business but using too many could affect your revenue.
-Anything from freemium, bundling or segmentation model.
+Anything from pay as you go, freemium, bundling or segmentation model.
 Therefore, you need to carefully consider whether having more pricing points is valuable for your business or whether your customers would be more appreciative of a simpler pricing model.